Top 16 Easy-to-read Spanish Books for Spanish Learners

-Reading is an important part of improving your Spanish skills.
-In this post, we’ve compiled a list of the best books for Spanish learners, so that you can get started on reading in Spanish in no time!
+Reading is an important part of improving your Spanish skills, which is necessary if you want to travel in Spain or throughout South America.
+In this post, we've compiled a list of the best books for Spanish learners, so that you can get started on reading in Spanish in no time.

-Whether you’re a complete beginner, at an intermediate level or at advanced stage, it’s important to read Spanish books as much as possible.
+Whether you're a complete beginner, at an intermediate level, or at an advanced stage, it's important to read Spanish books as much as possible.

 There are many Spanish books that will help you to learn and improve but, in the words of Thomas Jefferson, not all books are created equal (or something like that).